Scam-Likely, Spam Risk, Fraud Risk, Potential Fraud, Potential Spam

 Another critical management strategy for outbound call centers is to monitor list performance in real time.
 Data analytics show you insights about what’s really going on with your lists – are they making money or not?
 If your agents are dialing a list that’s getting a low contact rate, and you can find that out as it’s happening, you can change course and stop using that list for a period.

-Powerful reporting tools are one your most important assets for managing productivity and driving profitability.
+Powerful reporting tools are one of your most important assets for managing productivity and driving profitability.

-In the webinar The Next Generation Call Center, Nima Hakimi (Co-founder & CEO of Convoso) talked about analyzing the performance of your lists as part of your dialing strategy to handle call blocking.
+In the webinar The Next Generation Call Center, Nima Hakimi talked about analyzing the performance of your lists as part of your dialing strategy to handle call blocking.

 Managing caller IDs based on call volume and geography